 Ph.D.
 Committee: The PhD committee must have at least five members.
-The advisor and a majority of the committee must be regular members of the UNC-Chapel Hill Graduate Faculty in the
+The advisor and a majority of the committee must be regular members of the UNC-Chapel Hill Graduate Faculty in the Department of Geography.

-Department of Geography.
-Other members may be "Regular Graduate Faculty" (see below) or special appointees to the Graduate Faculty (i.e., not "regular graduate faculty" at UNC-Chapel Hill).
 At least one committee member must be from outside the department, normally from another academic department at UNC-Chapel Hill.
 The composition of the Committee must be officially approved by the DGS Director of Graduate Studies prior to the Doctoral Written Examination and officially accepted by the Graduate School prior to the Dissertation Proposal Defense (form: Report of Doctoral Committee Composition).
-The Department recommends that the PhD Advisory Committee be selected by the end of the fourth semester in residence (see Appendix 1).